 In DLE, a type of cutaneous lupus, symptoms affect only the skin.
 DLE appears as circular lesions, typically on the scalp and face, although they can appear on other parts of the body, such as inside the ears.

 The lesions tend to be red and may become thick and scaly.
 In some cases, the lesions lead to scarring and skin discoloration.
 If lesions scar on the scalp, hair may not regrow in that area.

 DLE does not affect the internal organs, but around 10% of people with DLE go on to develop SLE, according to the Lupus Foundation of America.
 However, it is possible that these people already had SLE and their skin symptoms led to a DLE diagnosis first.

 Subacute cutaneous lupus erythematosus refers to skin lesions that appear on parts of the body that have exposure to the sun.
 These lesions do not cause scarring but may cause skin discoloration.

-DIL is an autoimmune condition that is caused by certain medications.
-The symptoms tend to be similar to those in SLE, but they are often less severe.
-More than
+Drug-induced lupus (DIL) results from the long-term use of certain medications.
+The symptoms tend to be similar to those in SLE but are often less severe.

 - hydralazine, a hypertension medication